leonlinsx/minimal-mistakes/_posts/2020-02-01-month-draft.md

 **Footnotes**

 20. Not just in finance but in actually wanting to educate too.
 How many profs would tell you to get their book for free online instead of paying for it?
 21. Full disclosure, I used to be a coverage IB analyst, and worked on IPOs.
+Also, investment banking has nothing to do with investing, in case you weren't already aware.
 30. Forwarded by [Eitan on twitter](https://twitter.com/cool_idea "Eitan").
 The original IETF document can be found [here](https://tools.ietf.org/html/rfc7282 "IETF")
 31. This also applies to feedback generally, as I summarise [here](https://www.leonlinsx.com/thanks-for-the-feedback/ "Feedback") about how to get better at taking feedback
 32. To be clear, I'm agreeing that you should speak up at work as much as possible; I just dislike the fact it's necessary